 Kids should never be on a Keto diet, but when considering toddler food, pediatric nutritionists recommend that toddlers eat one to two ounces of meat, chicken, or fish daily.
 When added to a diet of vegetables, fruit, and whole grains, meat offers a source for protein, iron, zinc, selenium, vitamins, and the healthy fats that help their brains develop.
-But it can be tough to understand what meat to offer a toddler, particularly given not only the sheer volume of options at the butcher counter, but also kid preferences, and safety concerns.
+But it can be tough to understand what meat to offer a toddler when considering a kid’s preference and meat counter options.

-“Provide tender, moist meats that are well cooked, not undercooked or rare, and that are in chunks larger than ¼ inch pieces,” says Nancy Z. Farrell, MS, a Fredericksburg, VA-based registered dietitian nutritionist and spokesperson for the Academy of Nutrition and Dietetics.
+“Provide tender, moist meats that are well-cooked, not undercooked or rare, and that are in chunks larger than ¼-inch pieces,” says Nancy Z. Farrell, MS, a Fredericksburg, Virginia–based registered dietitian, nutritionist, and spokesperson for the Academy of Nutrition and Dietetics.

 For parents buying meat for little kids, “lean” and “tender” are the operative terms.
-Fat — the healthy kind, which is also found in avocados, olive oil, yogurt, and nuts — is a key element for child development, but that doesn’t mean parents should be serving up a slab of gristle off a well-marbled porterhouse.
+Fat is a key element for child development, but that doesn’t mean parents should be serving up a slab of gristle off a well-marbled porterhouse.

 “Add some broth or au jus to help moisten meats, and don’t overcook as they will become more dry and difficult to chew and swallow for toddlers just learning the motor skills required in eating.”